nixworks/public/news/2005/05/17/index.md

 _Context: Afghanistan, Ahmed Shah Masood, Paris_

 ### [ In Russia, the trial of Nur-Pashi Kulayev, the only survivor of the attackers in the Beslan school hostage crisis, begins.
 Relatives of the victims disrupt the proceedings. ](/news/2005/05/17/in-russia-the-trial-of-nur-pashi-kulayev-the-only-survivor-of-the-attackers-in-the-beslan-school-hostage-crisis-begins-relatives-of-the.md)
-_Context: Beslan children killed a year ago, Nur-Pashi Kulayev, Russia_
+_Context: Beslan children killed a year ago, Nur-Pashi Kulayev, the Russian Federation_

 ### [ In Malawi, education minister Yusuf Mwawa is arrested for using public funds to pay for his wedding. ](/news/2005/05/17/in-malawi-education-minister-yusuf-mwawa-is-arrested-for-using-public-funds-to-pay-for-his-wedding.md)
 Reuters.com for the weird, oddly enough stories.